 Meekranz and Oktav

-The beginning of May heralds two Luxembourgish traditions.
-One has its origins in pagan times, and even during lockdown you can visit the forest and make a May wreath.
-The other, Oktav, can be celebrated online.
+The end of April and beginning of May herald two Luxembourgish traditions.
+One has its origins in pagan times, and you can visit the forest and make a May wreath.
+The other, Oktav, culminates in a city procession.
 You can find out a bit about both customs in this article.

 But did you know that 1 May has a much older tradition – Meekranz, or the day to make a May wreath and hang it on your door.

 The May wreath (crown or braid) is made from branches with young shoots or leaves gathered early in the morning on the 1 May from the forests of Luxembourg.
 Sometimes the trip to collect the branches is a communal event organised by the scouts or a local sporting or music club.

 The branches are then woven together into a circular wreath to be hung on your front door or the premises of a club or association.